markroyer/lilypond-majorscale191/README.md

 ## Setup

-Make sure that you have the following Debian TeX packages installed.
+Make sure that you have the following Debian package installed.

 ```
 lilypond